 For this scheme, in which graduates work as policy advisers, the eligibility requirements specify a 2.2 degree in any subject.

 MI5's graduate development programmes are open to you if you have a 2.2.
 Your degree can be in any subject, but for the intelligence and data analyst development programme you need to prove your ability to interrogate large data sets, evaluate the reliability of your findings and communicate them clearly.

 National graduate development programme

 The NGDP is a graduate scheme featuring placements in local authorities around England.
-You'll study for a postgraduate management qualification while working.
+You'll study for a postgraduate leadership and management qualification while working.
 The scheme is open to anyone with a 2.2 degree or above.

 NHS graduate management schemes

-The National Health Service (NHS) is open to applications from students who have at least a 2.2 (in any degree subject) for all of its graduate management programmes.
+The National Health Service (NHS) is open to applications from students who have at least a 2.2 (in any degree subject) for its graduate management programmes.
 There are seven streams within the overall scheme, though some of them may not open in some recruitment rounds.

 - Finance management